 SUNDAY: before leaving for the waterfalls, you can start the day visiting the Praça das Esculturas (sculpture square), in the center of Altinópolis, full of works by the artist Bassano Vaccarini.
 The square is very beautiful and worth a visit.
 Then, it’s time to get lost trying to find the Cachoeira dos Macacos (kidding, put it on maps.me to make no mistake).
 After spending the morning in Macacos Waterfall, there is still time to visit the Cachoeira and Gruta do Itambé, also in Altinópolis, before returning home.

-Where to stay when visting the waterfalls in Brazil
+Where to stay when visiting the waterfalls in Brazil

 Vila das Palmeiras (8,6 on Booking)Hotel (Inn in Altinópolis): This hotel was very well recommended by a resident of Altinópolis who gave us several tips on places to visit in the region.
 Before we suggest it here, we did a lot of research and the hotel looks really good.
 They have a restaurant, pool, bar, and single and double rooms.

-When we were at Macacos Waterfall, we met a very nice couple who were also exploring waterfalls in the Ribeirao Preto region, Aline and Carlos.
+When we were at Macacos Waterfall, we met a very nice couple.
+Aline and Carlos were also exploring waterfalls in the Ribeirao Preto region.
 They are also from Ribeirao Preto and were travelling by car, but they took their bikes along to do some trips on two wheels (in fact, we were dying to take bikes next time!).
-Aline gave us a super complete list with several waterfalls in the region, some closer to Ribeirao, others not so much.
-She let us publish the list, so here are these tour options for you to organize yourself for the next trips!
+Aline gave us a super complete list with several waterfalls in the region.
+Some closer to Ribeirao, others not so much.
+She let us publish the list.
+So here are these tour options for you to organize yourself for the next trips!